 After years of legal battles, Muhammad Ali won his freedom and the right to fight again.

-Here, he walks through the streets with members of the Black Panther Party soon after he was allowed to fight again.
+Here, he walks through the streets of New York with members of the Black Panther Party soon after he was allowed to go back to boxing.

 September 1970.
 New York, New York.David Fenton/Getty Images